Abdul4code/EMF-Assignment-GROUP8/README.md

 #### Task 4:
 - Two model instances were created by creating dynamic instance from the ecore metamodel (University.xmi and SE4GD.xmi)
+- Same models were also created using the Plugin projects.

 #### Task 5:
 ###### Constraints Defined <br>